chiperoo/mystic-dream/README.md

 ![class diagram](./images/mystic.png)

 ## Code
-Assuming that a Spring application is created from the [Spring REST tutorial](http://spring.io/guides/tutorials/bookmarks/), this will focus on the changes needed to integrate Karthasis and json:api.
+Assuming that a Spring application is created from the [Spring REST tutorial](http://spring.io/guides/tutorials/bookmarks/), this document will focus on the changes needed to integrate Karthasis and json:api.

 ### Spring originated code
 ```